 Tricep dips are a great way to develop overall arm strength and mass.
 They work the triceps, the muscle on the back of your upper arm.
 When you do tricep dips, you engage your core as a stabilizer and other muscles throughout the movement.
 You can perform this exercise at a dip station or on the ground.

 How to perform the bodyweight tricep dip exercise

 Stand with your back facing a sturdy surface, such as a chair or bench (avoid things that wobble).
 Hold on to the edge of the surface and straighten your arms behind you.
 Keep your legs together and maintain a straight back.

 Slowly bend your elbows to lower your body towards the surface, then push yourself up again until you straighten your arms behind you.
 The movement should be fluid and not jerky.
 Repeat this process for the required number of repetitions.

-When doing tricep dips on a bench or chair, make sure that your feet are touching the ground so you can balance yourself.
+When doing tricep dips on a bench or chair, ensure your feet are touching the ground to balance yourself.
 It is also essential to keep a straight back and not arch it as you perform the dips.
 To vary this exercise and work different muscles in your arm, try elevating one foot off the ground by standing on an elevated surface such as a step or sturdy weight bench—finally, lean backward to work the tricep more and forward to work the chest more.